grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 From far below decks came the increasing hum of the motors spinning the props.

-"Motors have power, Cap."
+"Fuckin' motors do have power, Cap."
 Said Bastian.

 "Small favors."
 Said Percy to herself.
 "OK Bastian, pick a bearing and keep us moving on it.
 Hemi!
-Get up on the bridge --- with a lifeline --- and get us steering into the waves so we don't roll over in the ditch again."
+Get up on the bridge --- with a fuckin' lifeline --- and get us steering into the waves so we don't roll over in the fuckin' ditch again."

-"You don't want to dive?"
+"You do not want to dive?"
 Hemi asked.

 "Not without regular power through the boat."
 Percy said.

-Hemi nodded, and slipped down the to the lower decks to go after gear he needed.
+Hemi nodded, and slipped down the to the lower decks to go after the gear he needed.

 Percy grabbed at the boat PA mic and thumbed the transmitter, but there was no power to any of the radios.
 She leaned over the hatch to the sonar compartment.
 "Owen!
-Go find Chips and help her get the power back on."
+Go find Chips and help her get the main power back on."

 "Right Percy."
 Owen headed off quickly, nearly running into Gregory who was stumbling up from crew quarters.

 "You alright Gregory?"
 Percy asked.

-"Yah, I fucking fell out of the rack when we rolled, but I'm OK."
+"Ya, I fucking fell out of the rack when we rolled, but I'm O-fucking-K."

 "Good.
-Go down to the cargo hold and check the cargo --- make sure nothing's about to explode on us, and get it re-stowed, OK?"
+Go down to the cargo hold and check the cargo --- make sure nothing's about to fuckin' explode on us, and get it re-stowed, OK?"

-"Yah, I'm on it."
-Gregory pushed his way forward through the compartment against the rocking of the boat.
-Now that it was on the surface, it was clearly taking a beating from the weather.
+"Ya, I'm on it."
+Gregory pushed his way forward through the compartment against the sudden mountain grade he faced as the boat rocked.
+Now that it was on the surface, the _Prospect_ was clearly taking a beating from the weather.

-Hemi returned wearing a full-length rubber foul-weather slicked and carrying a coil of heavy rope over his arm.
+Hemi returned wearing a full-length rubber foul-weather slicker and carrying a coil of heavy rope over his arm.

-"We won't be able to see much up there Syl.
+"We will not be able to see much up there Syl.
 We need to rig some floodlights."

-"I know, but we can't do that without power.
-Just do your best to feel your way out of the ditch.
-As soon as the power comes on, we'll send some clamp-lights up."
+"I know, but we can't do that without fucking power.
+Just do your best to feel your way out of the fucking ditch.
+As soon as the main power comes on, we'll send some clamp-lights up."

 Hemi opened the hatch at the top of the control room, and wind immediately whipped into the boat, driving rain with it.
 Hemi climbed up and tied the heavy line around himself and hitched it to secure rings behind the fairing of the bridge.
-The topside world was an environment of blackness pressing against blackness.
-Hemi was surrounded by huge moving mountains of dark, rolling upwards and trying to touch the black sky that hung just over them, pressing down.
+The topside world was an environment of darkness pressing against blackness.
+Hemi was surrounded by huge moving mountains of pitch, rolling upwards and trying to touch the black sky that hung just over them, pressing down.

 "OK Bastian!"
 Hemi shouted down to the control room.
 "Left-rudder, three degrees."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Bastian shouted the order back up to Hemi, repeating it like the pilot of a military ship would, knowing that Hemi had to be sure he was doing as he was asked.
-2k

 "I think you can start the diesels Percy."
 Hemi shouted down a moment later.